PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-auto-narrate.md

   <img class="box-shadow" src="./img/docs/auto-narrate-1.png">
 </p>

 **Auto Narrate** creates synthesized audio from your speaker notes, and embeds it on each slide.
 It's great for figuring out exactly what your speech will sound like, or creating pre-packaged presentations that can play automatically.
+If you'd like, you can go one step further and easily record your own replacements for the generated audio.

+### Synthesizing Audio
 Auto Narrate uses the text entered in the Speaker Notes pane below each slide to generate audio:

 <p>